akirk/playground-step-library/docs/README.md

 - [`showAdminNotice`](steps/showAdminNotice.md) - Show an admin notice in the dashboard.
 - [`skipWooCommerceWizard`](steps/skipWooCommerceWizard.md) - When running WooCommerce, don't show the wizard.
 - [`generateProducts`](steps/generateProducts.md) - Generate WooCommerce products and other data using the WC Smooth Generator plugin (automatically installs WooCommerce and the generator plugin)
+- [`blockExamples`](steps/blockExamples.md) - Creates a post with all block examples from registered blocks

 ## 🔗 Cross-References